amelial9/machine-learning-projects/README.md

-## Cancer cell classification using Scikit-learn
+## Machine Learning Projects for practice